Sorting for Circularity India

 Sorting for Circularity India was launched in November 2021, with partners adidas, Levi Strauss & Co., PVH Corp., Target, H&M, Primark, TESCO, GAP, Arvind Limited, Birla Cellulose, and Welspun India.
 This 26-month project provided an in-depth analysis of India’s waste supply chain, encompassing comprehensive studies, pilot initiatives, and business case evaluations across various waste streams.

-The project resulted in four key reports:
+The project resulted in four key reports and 1 toolkit:

 Which collectively showcased a range of opportunities, solutions and advancements.
 These efforts have contributed significantly to strengthening India’s waste supply chain and fostering innovation, investments and policy discussions in the Indian textile industry.